Joenuhhh/ChromeExtension/README.md

 - **Continuous Integration and Deployment:** Set up continuous integration pipelines to automate testing and deployment processes.
 Deploy the Ez Grader extension to the Chrome Web Store for easy accessibility to educators.

 - **Documentation and Support:** Provide comprehensive documentation and tutorials within the extension to assist educators in using the tool effectively.
 Implement a feedback mechanism to gather user input for continuous improvement.

+## Learning Technologies

+- **Chrome Extension Development:** Learning to create a Chrome extension was a significant aspect of the project.
+This involved understanding how to create a manifest JSON file and comprehend its contents for configuring the extension's behavior and permissions.

+- **Testing with Jest:** Using Jest for unit testing and creating mock environments was a learning curve.
+It involved understanding how to set up tests, write test cases, and ensure the reliability and stability of the application.

+- **Integration of Plotly.js:** Implementing Plotly.js posed a challenge due to restrictions on inline scripts in Chrome extensions.
+Overcoming this hurdle required finding alternative methods to integrate Plotly.js for interactive data visualization within the extension.
+This took more time than anything else in the project.

+- **Client Communication:** Working closely with the client required effective communication to ensure their specific needs were met.
+It involved understanding their requirements, providing regular updates, and addressing any concerns or feedback promptly.

+- **Chrome Web Store Approval:** Getting the extension approved on the Chrome Web Store involved navigating through the submission process and adhering to quality standards.
+This included ensuring compliance with guidelines, fixing any issues flagged during review, and delivering a polished application for users.